We're updating our terminology in Jira

 Connect your source code management and CI/CD tools

 Your Jira admin needs to have Jira integrated with your CI/CD pipeline.
 This allows you to receive the deployment data from your connected tools such as Jenkins, CircleCI, or Bamboo.
-Learn more about how to use Jira for CI/CD.
+How to use Jira for CI/CD.

 Make sure you have enough production deployment data

 To view this report, you need deployment events from your CI/CD tool and commit events from your source code management tool.
-You must also include issue keys in your branch names, commit messages, and pull requests.
-Learn how to reference issues in your development work.
+You must also include work item keys in your branch names, commit messages, and pull requests.
+How to reference work items in your development work.

 You need View aggregated data and View development tools permissions to view the deployment frequency report.
-Learn more about enabling permissions for your company-managed projects.
+More about enabling permissions for your company-managed projects.

 Only the project admin can enable the Reports feature from the Project settings.